DIDSR/mr-recon-eval-core/README.md

 ## Start Here

+**Requirements**

-1. Install python 3.11.3 or any version greater (Note: the code was tested on python 3.11.3 and 3.11.5 by the authors but maybe compatible with a lower version ofpython.)
+  Python 3.11.3 or any version greater

+  Note: the code was tested on python 3.11.3 and 3.11.5 by the authors but maybe compatible with a lower version of python.)

+**Installation**
-2. Clone this repository and navigate to its root directory
+1. Clone this repository and navigate to its root directory

-3. Install the required dependencies
+2. Install the required dependencies

    ```pip install numpy matplotlib scikit-image scipy spyder```